boszkie/purpose-and-roadmap-template/README.md

 ![Purpose & Roadmap](Purpose&Roadmap_v2.0.png)

-Brought to you by Scrum Facilitators, a Purpose & Roadmap template to help you get started with your team vision and manage your long term strategy.
+A Purpose & Roadmap template to help you help you define your **Team Purpose** and help you manage your long term strategy.

-Use this template for a more structured approach, covering relevant goals step by step.
+The template provides a structured approach which takes into account the most important aspects to consider, making it easier for you to make choices and prioritise your work.
+It will help you to create focus and alignment in your team, bringing them together into an eager and highly motivated unit.

 The template is available in the following formats: